FinnArundel/boscode-doc/doc/SDD/learning_activities.md

 1. Run the above C# code on your laptop
 2. Modify the code to:
-  * create another instance of a point object with the variable name of `point2`
+  * create another instance of a shape object with the variable name of `shape2`
-  * set the X coordinate of the new point to 50
+  * set the X coordinate of the new shape to 50
-  * print out the X coordinate of this new Point
+  * print out the X coordinate of this new Shape
 3. Run and test your program
 4. Write a pseudocode version of your modified C# code.
 5. Paste C# and pseudocode into you solution google drive document.